Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

 \section{Fisher information spectrum}

-In this section, we start to discuss the FI for estimating the frequency in both two-level and $\Lambda$-type spectrum.
-We will analyze the structure and the limitation of FI for frequency estimation.
-For the part of structure analysis, we focus on the finding of optimal detuning for maximum FI at a fixed optical depth.
+In this section, we discuss the FI for estimating the frequency in both two-level and $\Lambda$-type spectra.
+The structure and the limitations of FI for frequency estimation are analyzed.
+The structural analysis focuses on finding optimal detuning for the maximum FI at a fixed optical depth.
 By measuring the trace of those maximum FIs, we can understand the structure of the FI spectrum.
-For the limitation of QEF, the analysis is based on finding optimal optical depth for maximum FI at a fixed detuning.
-Using the analysis method above, we can further get the QEF for both two-level and $\Lambda$-type systems.
+In terms of the limitations of QEF, the analysis is based on finding the optimal optical depth for a maximum FI at fixed detuning.
+Using the analytical method described above, we can further obtain the QEF for both two-level and $\Lambda$-type systems.